Frequently Asked Social Security Disability Questions

 For further information, visit our Trial Work Period page.

 The process of obtaining disability benefits from SSA can be a long, confusing and tedious process.
 It typically takes anywhere from 18 to 24 months to get an award of benefits.
-At Disability Justice, we can guide you through the process as quickly and effectively as possible.
+At Pond Lehocky Disability, we can guide you through the process as quickly and effectively as possible.
 Social Security has adopted fast-track processing for certain disabilities.
 Our objective is to assist you in obtaining the benefits that you deserve as quickly as possible.